Stay informed and discover our economic insights where we publish the latest economic outlooks,

 • Supply chain disruption intensifies demand for businesses to have the correct business interruption insurance cover in place.

-• The insurance industry continues to be hard hit by the escalating frequency and severity of global risks.
+• The insurance industry continues to be hard hit by the escalating frequency and severity of global climate events.

-• Proactive risk management will help minimise the impact of extreme climate related events.
+• Proactive risk management will help businesses minimise the impact of extreme climate related events.

 Extreme weather events resulting from climate breakdown will lead to widespread UK food shortages and increased prices in 2024 and 2025.